 Our canteen is promoting healthy eating as per the national guidelines.
-On Monday children are only allowed to order from the healthy section of the canteen list.
 A canteen list will be provided.
 Should your child need to order recess or lunch, please write the order on a brown paper bag found in the lunch basket in our room.
 Please be aware that, although the children are often keen to buy from the canteen, a lot of the food is wasted.